PierreBSC/Single_cell_Curie_2025/README.md

 This GitHub contains a list of ressources for a better understanding of the single-cell genomic field.
-These ressources obviously include landmark papers, but also blogs, YouTube videos and channels.
+These ressources include landmark papers, but also blogs, YouTube videos and channels.

 ## Websites, videos and blogs

 - **Likely one of the most important and valuable ressource in the field**: the list and technical details of every published single-cell protocol aggregated by the Teichman lab available [here](https://teichlab.github.io/scg_lib_structs/).
 - The excellent blog of Valentine Svensson that focuses on the computational analysis of single-cell data: [What do you mean 'heterogeneity'](https://www.nxn.se/).
--  An other excellent blog is the [blog of Jean Fan](https://jean.fan/blog) that thends to focus more on spatial analysis
+-  An other excellent blog is the [blog of Jean Fan](https://jean.fan/blog) that thends to focus more on spatial analysis.
 -  An in-depth description of the different dimensionality reduction methods commonly used in the single-cell genomic field such as t-SNE and UMAP.
 Available in the [smallvis GitHub](https://jlmelville.github.io/smallvis/).
 More broadly this GitHub contains a large number of implementations and other valuable ressources.
 -  The Broad institute provides a list of very interesting computational biology YouTube videos, including videos dedicated to single-cell data analysis.
 More than a hundred videos are available [here](https://www.youtube.com/playlist?list=PLlMMtlgw6qNjROoMNTBQjAcdx53kV50cS).